Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 Request Parameter changes:

-* The existing fields **partner_unique_id**, **occurred_at_time**, and **revenue** can now be specified at the top-level of a request following the same formatting described above.
+* The existing fields **partner_unique_id** and **occurred_at_time** can now be specified at the top-level of a request following the same formatting described above.
 This will be applied to all signals and custom data in the request.
 * These fields can still be specified inline with each signal, but signals with different values for **partner_unique_id** will be not be grouped together.
 * If specified inline for a specific signal, it will take precedence for that signal over the top-level value.
-* The **revenue** field may not be specified at the top-level and inline with signals.
-If specified inline with signals, it must be the same for all signals with the same partner unique id.
-This is necessary to prevent ambiguitiy in revenue application.
 * Custom Data fields will be grouped together into a Post Call Event transaction using the top-level **partner_unique_id** (this may be omitted and will default to the empty string).

 Using a single **partner_unique_id** at the top level, such that it will be used for all Signals and Custom Data, is **highly recommended**.
 This will minimize the number of transactions that show up in the Transaction Detail reports and the Transactions API.